 Commitment to Exonerees

-We not only represent exonerees in court with their wrongful conviction cases, but also we assist our exonerees with their reentry into society pro bono.
+We not only represent exonerees in court with their wrongful conviction cases, but also we assist our exonerees with their reentry into society.
 We engage in this holistic lawyering by connecting exonerees with various services as they re-enter society.
 Those services include employment opportunities, mental health treatment, and obtaining compensation for wrongful conviction from state agencies—this compensation is separate from an exoneree’s civil rights lawsuit.

 Brown, Goldstein & Levy has been particularly successful in obtaining such compensation for its Maryland exonerees.
 Between 2019 and 2020, Brown, Goldstein & Levy helped five of exonerees secure millions of dollars in compensation from the Maryland Board of Public Works—the first payouts of their kind from the Board in 15 years.
 Brown, Goldstein & Levy led a coalition of attorneys, activists, journalists, and thought leaders to advocate for exonerees, some of whom had been waiting nearly two years for compensation.